rds1983/Sichem/README.md

 https://github.com/rds1983/NvgSharp

-If you want some C project to be converted in C#, feel free to create the corresponding issue.
+If you want some C project converted to C#, feel free to create the corresponding issue.